 Sentimental value.
-Your childhood home and “things” can bring up memories and create a sense of nostalgia; making them more difficult to let go.
-You might consider buying your parents house to keep it in the family or preserve the memories.
+Your childhood home and “things” can bring up memories and create a sense of nostalgia, making them more challenging to let go.
+You might consider buying your parents’ house to keep it in the family or preserve the memories.

 Financially help parents.
 This is a common reason people give for buying their parents’ home.
 Elderly parents, in particular, might have problems with debt or getting by on a fixed income.

 Discounted price (instant equity).
-Sometimes people buy their parents’ home because they can purchase it for less than market value.
+Sometimes people buy their parents’ homes because they can purchase it for less than market value.

 Seller-financed mortgage.
-Parents sometimes help their children out by selling them their home and providing seller financing if there are issues with obtaining traditional financing.
+Parents sometimes help their children out by selling them their home and providing seller financing if there are issues with obtaining traditional funding.

 Whether you plan to live in the house, rent it (to your parents or someone else), or sell it, realize any sentimental value the home holds for you and your family could interfere or, at the very least, cloud your judgment.

 Some family members may want to keep it in the family.
-Leaving it exactly as it was in their memories too.
+And leave it exactly as it was in their memories too.
 They might not want you to make changes, sell it, or rent it.

 Before moving forward with buying your parents’ home, weigh the impact of the sentimental value of the house – to you and other family members.